Common Cedar Shake Roof Problems in Minnesota & How to Manage Them

 Understanding the Fire Risks of Cedar Shake Roofing and How to Reduce Them

-Cedar shake roofing is classified as a combustible material, which means it presents a higher fire risk than other modern roofing systems.
 In dry summer months, especially during wildfire season or extreme heat events, untreated cedar can ignite from airborne embers.
-Homes in wooded or rural areas face higher exposure to these types of external ignition sources.
+Homes in wooded or rural areas are more susceptible to exposure to these types of external ignition sources.
 Additionally, sparks from nearby grilling, fireworks, or power lines pose threats that are magnified when roofing materials are flammable.

 Fire risks can be reduced by routinely cleaning gutters and roof surfaces of pine needles, leaves, and other flammable debris.
 Homeowners should also maintain a defensible perimeter by trimming nearby tree branches and removing clutter.
-While cedar shakes are undeniably beautiful, responsible fire prevention strategies are necessary to keep them safe throughout the year.

 Impact of UV Exposure on the Longevity and Appearance of Cedar Shakes

-Sunlight, particularly ultraviolet (UV) radiation, causes gradual but significant degradation of cedar shake roofs.
 In Minnesota, even the colder months allow for UV exposure that bleaches and breaks down the wood fibers.
-Over time, this exposure turns cedar from a warm reddish-brown to a dull gray.
+Over time, this exposure causes cedar to change from a warm, reddish-brown to a dull gray.
 While the color change is cosmetic, it signals deeper chemical changes in the wood, including lignin breakdown and surface fiber deterioration.
 These changes make the shakes more brittle and prone to cracking under physical stress.

 UV degradation accelerates in homes with south- or west-facing rooflines, where direct sun exposure is more intense.
 Combined with freeze-thaw cycles and moisture absorption, this sun damage contributes to splitting and curling, two common signs of aging cedar.
 Regular treatments with UV-resistant oils or stains can slow the graying process and maintain some of the wood’s original flexibility and resistance.